SkygearIO/guides/chat/cloud-event-hook/js.md

     - Creating a conversation
     - Updating a conversation
     - Deleting a conversation
-    - Adding participants to conversation
+    - Adding participants to a conversation
-    - Removeing participants to conversation
+    - Removeing participants from a conversation

 The below code snippet prints a message to server log after an user send a message.